 These spruce plys are bonded with weather resistant glue according to EN 314-2/class 2.
-It is important to remember that the panels can have dimensional changes due to changes in the air humidity, the manufacturer recommends leaving 1mm per metre expansion gaps between panels in the installation.
+It is important to remember that the panels can have dimensional changes due to changes in the air humidity.
+Consequently the manufacturer recommends leaving 1mm per metre expansion gaps between panels in the installation.

 Premier spruce ply is normally stocked in the following thicknesses:

 • 9mm thick, sheet size 2440mm x 1220mm (8′ x 4′)

 • 12mm thick, sheet size 2440mm x 1220mm (8′ x 4′)

 • 18mm thick, sheet size 2440mm x 1220mm (8′ x 4′)